GospelTrust/kairos-ch-525/content/_session/reading-05.md

 <details>
   <summary>Summary</summary>
   <p>
-  The Hagia Sophia was the largest church in Christiandom, built in the 5th; it was converted into a mosque in 1453.
+  The Hagia Sophia was the largest church in Christiandom, built in the 5th century; it was converted into a mosque in 1453.
 In 1934, Kemal Ataturk decreed it should be a museum and remain until 2022 when Erdogan converted it back into a mosque.
   </p>

   <p>